-Unless you’re a real life Daredevil, there’s no way our human ears can detect a stealthy trespasser in the most sacrosanct of places - our homes.
+Unless you’re a real life Daredevil, there’s no way our human ears (or human noses) can detect a stealthy trespasser in the most sacrosanct of places - our homes.
 And besides, work and travel will take our homebodies out and about on most days than not.
 That’s why a home security camera system is a core pillar of embedding technology into our lives for peace of mind.
 Motion detection, HD video quality, smart alerts, wireless communication, cloud storage, and on-demand viewing are all features that make home security more effective than ever before.
 We’ve researched the viable home security cameras on the market; the list below are the latest and greatest that Big Brother has to offer.
 Keep in mind that an indoor camera is very different than an outdoor camera - an indoor camera monitors your living space, whereas an outdoor camera watches your perimeter.
 Use either with discretion.

 NoteMost of the manufacturers we looked at offers a lineup of products covering a wide spectrum of features and use cases.
 Our list contains the best, usually, and we encourage researching the other products in the lineup before purchasing.
 Think hard about whether you really need 1080p video quality, two-way audio, 360° viewing, 24/7 recording, night vision, and any of the other bells and whistles.
 Fewer features often mean less headache and definitely means more money in your pocket.
 Remember we have 2017 and beyond to look forward to!